e1r0nd/MyReadingList/README.md

 Started in _February 2018_.
 One page app for the book lists keeping.
 Developed with React.
 Progressive Web App, Responsive design/Mobile First approach, indexDB, unit testing (Jest), webpack, npm. https://myreadinglist.now.sh

 The replacement for my old project "Personal Book Shelf".
 A fast and convenient single page application to store the books' list that I want to read and have read.
-Application might be used within all devices (PC, tablet, mobile).
+Application might be used across all devices (PC, tablet, mobile).

 ## Copyright